Design of Experiments

 Latin Hypercube Sampling (LHS)

-The latin hypercube sampling is a non-deterministic method.
-In Melissa, the LHSGenerator is based on scipy.stats.qmc Latin Hypercube sampler.
+The Latin Hypercube Sampling is a non-deterministic method.
+In Melissa, the LHSGenerator is based on scipy.stats.qmc Latin Hypercube Sampler.

 Note